 I was trained as a generalist, and I am comfortable working with a wide variety of client issues ranging from normal developmental issues (e.g., adjustment, identity development, etc.) to more severe psychopathology.
 My areas of special interest and expertise include eating disorders, women’s issues, and trauma recovery, with particular interest in working with sexual assault and abuse survivors.
 I am also interested in issues of vicarious trauma of therapists and therapists in training who work with trauma survivors.
 I have received quite a bit of training in career counseling, and this is something that I enjoy when I have the opportunity to work with a client on these issues.
 I also like working in a group modality, particularly in groups with an interpersonal process focus.

-On a personal level, my “other” full-time job is being a mom to two wonderful children.
+On a personal level, my “other” full-time job is being a mom to two wonderful kids.
 Our family enjoys staying active with outdoor activities of all types, playing board games (stand back, I’m pretty competitive!), attending theater events, and reading together.
-We also have a very ornery Goldendoodle aptly named Penelope Pickle who takes me for frequent walks and helps me easily meet my Fitbit goals.
+Lately, much of my time has been dedicated to providing taxi service for and attending numerous kids’ sporting and extra-curricular activities.
+We also have two dogs, a very sweet Goldendoodle, Penelope Pickle and her ornery little sister, Lola Lemondrop (Golden Retriever) who take me for frequent walks and helps me easily meet my Fitbit goals.
 Though I don’t have a lot of “me time,” I am an avid fiction reader and am always looking for new book suggestions.
 I feel most at peace when I am in the sun and near the ocean and hope to live a bit nearer to a coast when I retire someday.